 - Familiarize yourself with the Palm Beach State College’s Emergency Information web page for vital information about what to do in an emergency and how to stay informed.

 - Become familiar with important locations in each building you enter: exits, stairways, and hallways and where windows are present.
-Download a copy of the Emergency Information flyer you or contact any DSS office to print you a copy.
+Download a copy of the Emergency Information flyer you or contact any CSA office to print you a copy.

 - Depending on the emergency how you prepare will be different.
 Use this emergency plan flyer to learn what you should do in the event of a fire, power outage, severe weather, hazardous spill, violence or threat of violence.

 - Ask several reliable people in your classes or workplace to assist you in case of an emergency and instruct them in the best way to do so.

 - Call campus police immediately or 911.
 Provide the location and type of assistance needed; if you move from the given location, notify campus police.